kharyam/networth-dashboard/docs/ISSUES.md

 *

 # TODOs
+* The Edit icon on the properties in "real estate portfolio" do not work
 * The edit option for manual entries says functionality will be available in the future.
 Implement edit.
 * Under "Equity Compensation" on stocks page, data source is blank for rsus
 * Stocks page missing current price in "equity compensation"